-Fatima is a highly eloquent speaker, with a diverse range of subjects including; leadership, women and politics, the challenges of democracy, women’s leadership and the Middle East and South Asia.
-Previous speaking engagements include Airbnb, Merrill Lynch, Swedbank, Flight Centre, Escada, Louis Vuitton, Roger Vivier, One Young World, Marka and India Today.
+Fatima is a highly eloquent speaker, with a diverse range of subjects including; leadership, women and politics, the challenges of democracy, women’s leadership, women’s empowerment and the Middle East and South Asia.
+Previous speaking engagements include Airbnb, Swedbank, Flight Centre, Escada, Louis Vuitton, Roger Vivier, One Young World, Marka and India Today.

 Kruger Cowne Speaker Awards: Inclusion Speaker of the Year 2016,Human & Women Rights Speaker of the Year 2012, 2017, Middle East Affairs Speaker of the Year 2014, 2015.